How to Register a Trademark in Canada? : Step-by-Step Guide

 • Trademarks are the property of the business.
 Trademarking protects your ownership of your products or services.

-What Cannot Be Trademarked in Canada
+What Cannot Be Trademarked in Canada?

 The Trademarks Act specifies that the following cannot be registered as trademarks: